Working in regions that are deprived of basic services, the first commitment of Friendship is Saving Lives.

 At the centre of Friendship’s three-tier healthcare system are its hospitals: two floating hospitals serving the chars (islands) on the Brahmaputra, and a land hospital in Shyamnagar on the coastal belt.

-Many common, but debilitating conditions are seen in these regions, such as cataracts and clubfoot, which can be fixed by life-changing surgery interventions.
+Many common, but debilitating conditions are seen in these regions, such as cataracts and clubfoot, which can be fixed by life-changing surgical interventions.

 These surgeries aboard the floating hospitals give a new lease on life to tens of thousands of patients.